vpulab/Urban-Elements-ReID---baseline/README.md

 ## Modified codes
 In order to use PAT for the [Urban Elements ReID competition](https://www.kaggle.com/competitions/urbam-reid-challenge/overview) follow the next steps:

-### 1) Download the dataset
+### 1) Download the UrbanElementsReID dataset
-Download the UrbanElements dataset from the section [Data](https://www.kaggle.com/competitions/urbam-reid-challenge/data) in the Kaggle competition page and place it in the directory of your choice.
+Download the UrbanElementsReID dataset from the section [Data](https://www.kaggle.com/competitions/urbam-reid-challenge/data) in the Kaggle competition page and place it in the directory of your choice.

 ### 2) Add the corresponding dataloaders
 Add to the folder `Part-Aware-Transformer-main/data/datasets/` the dataloaders and initialization files `UrbanElementsReID.py`, `UrbanElementsReID_test.py` and `__init__.py`.